 With works by ELA EIS, Sachli Golkar and Till Hofrichter, Nan Hoover, Axel Klepsch, Eric Lanz, Norbert Meissner and Alexander Weil, Michalis Nicolaides, Marcel Odenbach, Gudrun Teich, Myriam Thyes

 Curated by Darija Šimunović

-Accompanying this program, we will show the video work In vollen Zügen (2022) by Gudrun Teich here in the summer of 2022, as well as a three-part concert compilation recorded by Norbert Meissner and Alexander Weil in 1982 in the canteen of the university of Düsseldorf.
+Accompanying this program, we will show the video work In vollen Zügen (2022) by Gudrun Teich here in the summer of 2022, as well as a concert compilation of the bands Liaisons Dangereuses, Malaria! and The Wirtschaftswunder, recorded by Norbert Meissner and Alexander Weil in 1982 in the canteen of the university of Düsseldorf.

 For a long time, ELA EIS (*1958 in Ratingen, lives in Erkrath and works in Düsseldorf) thought she had lost her Super 8 film Miracle Whip [Befreit], until it was rediscovered in the IMAI archive via detours from another artist's estate.
 The feminist performance with the original title Befreit [Liberated] was recorded in a Düsseldorf photo studio without sound.
 It was followed in October 1980 by a legendary live performance at the Villa Engelhardt on Homberger Straße.
 The band Miracle Whip - heralded in the press as a "shrill underground terzet" - provided musical accompaniment to the artist's performance.